cdlavila/Triki-Game/README.md

 # Triki-Game
-Tricky Game developed in Dr. Racket for Programming 1 class.
+Tricky Game developed in Dr. Racket for Programming class 1.